bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

 ## Satellite Prep
-Configuring Repository Syncs, Lifecycle Environments, and Content Views are the core concepts of Satellite, so it is assumed that those are already set up in for this process.
+Configuring Repository Syncs, Lifecycle Environments, and Content Views are core concepts of Satellite, so it is assumed that those are already set up in for this process.

 There are however a few things that require additional configuration:
 - Compute Resources